so1omon563/terraform-aws-s3/README.md

 Since the AWS provider change to separate resources for S3 bucket configuration, note that the outputs of the S3 bucket itself may not reflect the configuration until the second time this module is run.
 This is because the S3 bucket resource is now created in a separate plan from the S3 bucket configuration.
 This is a known issue with Terraform and the AWS provider.

 As a workaround, the submodules that are used to configure the S3 bucket each have their own outputs(`*_module` outputs).
 These outputs will reflect the configuration immediately.
+It is suggested that you use these outputs instead of the `s3_bucket` outputs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)